Notices for June 27, 2021

 Stand

-P The Holy Gospel according to St. Mark, the first chapter.
+P The Holy Gospel according to St. Mark, the third chapter.

 Glory to You, O Lord.